 Based on submitted materials, applicants that show particular promise for the program will be contacted to schedule a candidate interview.
 During this interview, candidates should answer any questions the interviewer poses and provide additional information about themselves, their backgrounds, including why they feel they are uniquely qualified for that university’s online MBA program.
 The interview also gives candidates the perfect opportunity to ask any lingering questions they may have about a program’s faculty, curriculum, networking opportunities, online learning experience, and more.

 With today’s endless array of electronic devices and communication technologies, online MBA program interviews are conducted both virtually and in person.
-At top-ranked Santa Clara University, for example, candidate interviews are be conducted via Zoom, by telephone, or face-to-face, according to your interview preference.
+At top-ranked Santa Clara University, for example, candidate interviews are conducted via Zoom, by telephone, or face-to-face, according to your interview preference.

 Advance your career with the Silicon Valley Online MBA.